sass/sass/accepted/bogus-combinators.changes.md

 ## Draft 3

+* In Phase 1:

-* Clarify the definition of bogus selectors in Phase 2.
+  * Clarify the definition of bogus selectors.

-* Support single leading combinators in Phase 1.

   * Only omit style rules if _all_ of their complex selectors are bogus.

+* In Phase 2:

+  * Don't throw an error for style rules that contain no children, since this would break nesting.

+  * Support single leading combinators.

   * Allow bogus selectors in `selector.append()`.

 ## Draft 2